buesche87/infinitv/README.md

 ## Disclamer

-*This is a hobby project to expand my basic knowledge of CSS.
-Therefore, it does not claim to be complete or bug-free.
+*This is an out-of-hand hobby project that was started with the intent to go beyond a basic knowledge of CSS.
+No agent touched this so far, so no claim for it to be complete or bug-free.
+The theme will be demanding on your computer's hardware (I'm trying to reduce that).
 Ideas and problems will be addressed when free time allows.*